-If you are looking for a teaching method that serves student-directed learning and gets students excited, play a game!
+If you're looking for a teaching method that serves student-directed learning and gets students excited, play a game!
 Games are a fun and serious way to engage and teach students of all levels.

 Designed for librarians, this course will enable you to decide if game-based learning is a good fit for your course or session, design table-top games that serve your learning outcomes, and facilitate game playing in the classroom.

 - A realistic scenario you engage with to learn and practice skills

 - Guides to use in deciding if a game is a good fit, designing a game, and playing a game

 - A worksheet for planning and designing games